brittpinder/ios-reference/other/concurrency/README.md

 #### Pros and Cons

 Serial queues have a predictable completion order and therefore prevent race conditions.
 However they are slower than concurrent queues because tasks can only be executed one at a time.
+Additionally, due to their blocking behaviour, if you are not careful, they can result in deadlocks.
 Concurrent queues are fast because they can execute multiple tasks at once, allowing each task to complete sooner.
 However, the completion order of tasks is unpredictable and can result in race conditions.
 When the order of task completion is important, serial queues should be used - otherwise concurrent queues can be used.

 <br/>